cloudera/terraform-provider-cdp/docs/resources/datalake_azure_datalake.md

 ### Optional

-- `database_type` (Number) The type of the azure database.
+- `database_type` (String) The type of the azure database.
 FLEXIBLE_SERVER is the next generation managed PostgreSQL service in Azure that provides maximum flexibility over your database, built-in cost-optimizations.
 SINGLE_SERVER is a fully managed database service with minimal requirements for customizations of the database.
 - `enable_ranger_raz` (Boolean)
 - `image` (Attributes) (see [below for nested schema](#nestedatt--image))
 - `java_version` (Number)